What travel expenses can I claim?

 Instead, if you are employed by the agency and move between different clients in a single day, for example, visiting them in their homes, then you would be able to claim tax relief on the costs of travelling between clients but not on travel to and from the first and last clients of the day.

 An employment intermediary is a business that provides your personal services to another organisation, meaning that you would not be an employee of that other organisation, but instead be employed by the intermediary.
 An umbrella company is an example of an employment intermediary.
-From 6 April 2016, any home to work expenses incurred by the employee of such an intermediary will not be able to claim them as an expense for tax purposes.
+From 6 April 2016, any home to work expenses incurred by the employee of such an intermediary will not be able to be claimed as an expense for tax purposes.

 I am employed by an umbrella company or employment intermediary.
 How does that affect which expenses I can claim?